Don't Blame the Karma for Being an Idiot: Plot

-In 1990's Sara (Verónica Echegui) is a high school unpopular girl.
-She has a crush on the popular Aarón Humilde (Álex Garcia), a senior high school who has a band.
+In 1990's Sara is a high school unpopular girl.
+She has a crush on the popular Aarón Humilde, a senior high school who has a band.
 After Aarón leaves town unannounced they lose contact.

 Now, 13 years later, she works with feathers, making hats, headdresses, bow ties, dresses and anything else that might require plumage.
 She is a genuine artist and has a small shop/workshop in a Madrid neighbourhood where she just about manages to make a living.
 What a shame that her quiet, ordered world is about to collapse around her ears.
-Somehow, Sara will have to put up with a fleeing mother (Elvira Mínguez), a depressed father (Jordi Sánchez), a rebellious sister and her eccentric fiancé and, especially, a boyfriend she hasn't seen in ages who's about to make her the most absurd proposal in history.
+Somehow, Sara will have to put up with a fleeing mother, a depressed father, a rebellious sister and her eccentric fiancé and, especially, a boyfriend she hasn't seen in ages who's about to make her the most absurd proposal in history.